Interested in Disability Studies (DS) at King’s? Visit our Future DS Students page to learn more.

 In the Disability Studies (DS) department, we walk with students through rethinking and reimagining disability.
 We share cases of successful inclusion and supports that broaden the role of disabled people and the upside potential of welcoming this diversity.
 We use stimulating social science and humanities’ lenses to critique the common perception that it is the disability that needs to be fixed or cured, or even that there is any “hard line” of “who is disabled.”
 We show instead how systemic ableism winds up making curriculum, policy and laws exclusionary – and why that is a collective loss for us all.

-We use inquiry-based learning to teach students how to think through and analyze complex social and economic issues.
-Students can apply those theories to analysis of everyday cases from social media, news, business, and schools, and are prepared to confront and transform those kinds of real-world challenges when they walk out the door.
+We use inquiry-based learning to teach you how to think through and analyze complex social and economic issues.
+You can apply these theories to analysis of everyday cases from social media, news, business, and schools, and will be prepared to confront and transform those kinds of real-world challenges when you walk out the door.

 Topics covered in the program

 There are three core pathways in DS, and each covers different topics:

 - How the meanings of disability are not “natural” but socially constructed

 - Media representations of disability – the good, the bad, the inaccurate

 - The impact of our society’s systemic negative bias against disability